ryashpal/ehr-int-tutorial/docs/source/pathogene_on_fhir.rst

 The root tag for this functionality is ``run_config_fhir_to_omop`` in the configuration file.

 There can be multiple configuration blocks under the parent tag.
-An example of a configuration block for migrating FHIR data to OMOP-CDM standard schema is given below;
+An outline of a configuration block for migrating FHIR data to OMOP-CDM standard schema is given below;

 .. code-block:: json